 snmp-server This command enables the device to send SNMP traps (i.e., SNMP notifications) enable port-traps when a link-up or link-down state change occurs.
-Use the no form to restore the link-up-down - Keyword to issue trap when a link-up or link-down state change occurs.
+Use the no form to restore the default setting.

 [no] snmp-server enable port-traps link-up-down